You’ve got questions? We’ve got answers!

-Federal law prohibits the transfer of marijuana related products through the U.S. mail system, requiring all samples to be hand delivered to us.
+Federal law prohibits the transfer of marijuana-related products through the U.S. mail system, requiring all samples of marijuana to be hand delivered to us.
 However, the only way to really know if a sample is hemp or marijuana is to test it.
 Please do not knowingly mail marijuana or marijuana products to The Good Lab.

 How much does it cost?

 How do I pay?

 Payment is due when samples are submitted.
 We will not release test results until payment has been received.
-We accept cash, checks, credit/debit cards or Paypal and offer bulk discounts and seasonal specials.
+We accept cash, checks, credit/debit cards or Paypal and offer bulk discounts, patient pricing and seasonal specials.

 Do you offer discounts for multiple samples?

-We offer discounts for bulk sample submission.
+We offer discounts for bulk sample submission and ongoing testing plans.
 We also offer seasonal discounts and reduced rates for patients.
 For more information, please contact us.